Continue with Facebook

 Several drugs have shown promise in slowing the progression of DMD and helping some children remain mobile longer.
 These include certain steroids and drugs that promote the production of dystrophin proteins, which help strengthen muscles.

-Some corticosteroid drug therapies also help delay scoliosis, a symptom of DMD that causes a curvature of the spine that can make walking more difficult.
+Some corticosteroid drug therapies also help delay scoliosis, a DMD complication that causes a curvature of the spine that can make walking more difficult.
 Many doctors believe these drugs are most helpful when DMD is diagnosed early.
 Some studies have shown that glucocorticoid steroid medications can help delay the loss of the ability to walk by up to two years.

 Occupational and physical therapy can help slow muscle weakening in children with DMD and help your child maintain independence with daily tasks.
 Exercises and stretches recommended by your therapists may help your child stay mobile longer.
 Physical therapy can also help avoid contractures, a symptom of DMD that occurs when a muscle tightens and becomes permanently immobile.